-All W-2 agencies must have a staff person who performs the role of a receptionist.
+All W-2 agencies must have a staff person who performs the role of a Receptionist.
 That staff person may perform other functions within the agency as well.
-The role of the Receptionist is to meet with customers as they enter the W-2 agency.
-The Receptionist must inform customers of all programs and services available through the agency.
-If the customer wishes to apply for or indicates an interest in learning more about the W-2 program, the Receptionist must schedule an appointment with a RS the same day or no later than the following working day.
+The role of the Receptionist is to meet with individuals as they enter the W-2 agency.
+The Receptionist must inform individuals of all programs and services available through the agency.
+If the individual wishes to apply for or indicates an interest in learning more about the W-2 program, the Receptionist must initiate the application process by generating the Application Registration form.
+(See 1.4.2.1)

+The Receptionist must schedule an appointment with a RS the same day or no later than the following working day.